 9 Artificial Intelligence Benefits in Payment Processing

 Artificial intelligence in all its scopes have had a significant impact on businesses.
-Not only in how they operate and interact with customers but also in the payment processing landscape and checkout experience.
+Not only in how they operate and interact with customers but also with AI payment gateways and the entire checkout experience.

 1. Security and Fraud Prevention

 In a soon-to-be cashless society, digital payments are on the rise.
 With such high volumes of online payments, there is a greater probability of resulting in fraud from data hackers.
-However, with AI benefits, fraud is put to a halt and caught before any devastating results occur.
+However, with AI payment systems, fraud is put to a halt and caught before any devastating results occur.

 Traditional fraud detection programs consider set variables such as geographic location, transaction amount, merchant type, etc to determine a fraudulent transaction.
 A transaction would automatically be flagged as fraudulent if the purchase was in a new location, at an unfamiliar merchant, or higher than normal.